 Winter is almost upon us and we’ve had plenty of cold days so my son was amazed when he saw a ladybird on a wall yesterday!
 I can’t imagine how it survived but maybe he had a secret hideout with a roaring fire going in the hearth and comfy chairs and lots of cups of hot chocolate.
 Yeah, he did.
 And he’s back there now supping on a delicious beverage.
 Enjoy, little guy.

 |Camera||Canon EOS 40D|

-Flowers in the gardens of Blarney Castle.
+Pictured in the grounds of Blarney Castle last week.